Topological Phases and Curvature-Driven Pattern Formation in Cholesteric Shells: Spherical shells: equilibrium phase diagram and anchoring effects

 It is instructive to understand how each harmonic contributes to the final structure.
 To this aim, we consider the anti-Bessel transform of a superposition of only this minimal set of relevant harmonics.
 Panel (d) shows the carpeting obtained by means of the Mercator projection from the sphere onto the plane, while the sequence of panels (e)-(h) shows the superposition of various harmonics in Bessel expansion.
 The result clearly show that a minimal set of harmonics is enough to reconstruct the relevant features of the structure, while higher order harmonics serve to refine the structure.
 An analogous analysis for other finite quasicrystals (\emph{fqc}) configuration confirms that primary peaks in the spherical structure factor identify the harmonics which have the same geometrical structure of the observed configuration and they usually exhibit a certain periodicity.
 Conversely, in the case of the amorphous configuration the spectrum shown in panel~(c) hardly exhibits peaks and it is impossible to determine any geometrical symmetry based on the Bessel structure factor, as expected for an amorphous configuration.
+We stress that, even in this case, a direct comparison of the structure factor computed for analogous configurations obtained with or without anchoring\cite{noi} does not exhibit significant quantitative differences.